google/web-prototyping-tool/projects/cd-common/README.md

 import * as models from 'cd-common/models';
 ```

-Components rendered in the renderer, not to be confused with components that make up the UI of the main app: `cdCommonModule`
+Components rendered by app in the renderer, not to be confused with components that make up the UI of app: `cdCommonModule`

 See documentation [here](projects/cd-common/models/README.md)